Does mobile grooming mean you groom my pet in my tub, at my house?

 How long until I can get an appointment?

-We can usually book your appointment within a week.
+We can usually book your appointment within 7-10 days.
 However, there are times during the year, which become very busy and it is recommended to schedule as far as two or more weeks ahead.

 What if I need to cancel?